llangevin/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ###Notes on variable 3 to 68:

 Each variables correspond to a feature and are average of measurements for each combinations of suject*activity.
 Features are normalized and bounded within [-1,1], so there are no unit.
+Before normalisation, the units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+Before normalisation, the gyroscope units are rad/seg.
 Informations about the variables used on the feature vector are available in the features_info.txt file.

 ###Sources